Melanie Griffith Talks Battling Addiction, Antonio Banderas, And Her Cosmetic Surgeries

 Melanie Griffith isn’t holding back when it comes to talking about her life and her complex past.
 The actress spoke to Porter magazine and didn’t hold back on her struggles with addiction, her divorce with Antonio Banderas, and her cosmetic surgeries.

-According to People, Griffith tried to make sure her addiction didn’t affect her three children, Alexander Bauer, Fifty Shades of Grey star Dakota Johnson, and Stella Banderas when they were growing up.
+According to People, Griffith tried to make sure her addiction didn’t affect her three children, Alexander Bauer, Fifty Shades of Grey star Dakota Johnson, and Stella Banderas, when they were growing up.
 Although she once believed they were unaffected, recently, she had to face the truth that they knew all about her addiction and rehab stints.

 Wearing @thesashaprojectla during #makemarchmatter for @childrensla.
 Thank you sweet Sasha!!!
 Sasha is 8 years old, has Cerebral Palsy and raises money for CHLA Art Therapy Programs.
 Go to www.thesashaprojectla.com to see what she's up to????????